This post may contain affiliate links.

 2019 Casita Freedom Deluxe – towable travel trailer

-The only two minor and inexpensive repairs were a water tank leak that I fixed myself with JB Weld, and replacement of a few broken rivets.
+The only two minor and inexpensive repairs were a water tank leak that I fixed myself with JB Weld and the replacement of a few broken rivets.
 The water tank leak was caused by super high water pressure at a campground on our first trip.
 This could have easily been avoided if I’d brought my water pressure regulator!

 2017 Winnebago Navion – Class C diesel motorhome